Battle of Plassey: Battle

-The Nawab's artillery on movable platform.
+The Nawab's artillery on a movable platform.
 A large stage, raised six feet from the ground, carrying besides the cannon, all the ammunition belonging to it, and the gunners themselves who managed the cannon, on the stage itself.
-These machines were drawn by 40 or 50 yoke of white oxen, of the largest size, bred in the country of Purnea; and behind each cannon walked an elephant, trained to assist at difficult tugs, by shoving with his forehead against the hinder part of the carriage.
+These machines were drawn by 40 or 50 yoke of white oxen, of the largest size, bred in the country of Purnea; and behind each cannon walked an elephant, trained to assist at difficult tugs by shoving with his forehead against the hind part of the carriage.

 At daybreak on 23 June, the Nawab's army emerged from their camp and started advancing towards the grove.
-Their army consisted of 30,000 infantry of all sorts, armed with matchlocks, swords, pikes and rockets and 20,000 cavalry, armed with swords or long spears, interspersed by 300 pieces of artillery, mostly 32, 24 and 18-pounders.
+Their army consisted of 30,000 infantry of all sorts, armed with matchlocks, swords, pikes and rockets, and 20,000 cavalry, armed with swords or long spears, interspersed by 300 pieces of artillery, mostly 32, 24 and 18-pounders.
 The army also included a detachment of about 50 French artillerymen under de St. Frais directing their own field pieces.
 The French took up positions at the larger tank with four light pieces advanced by two larger pieces, within a mile of the grove.
-Behind them were a body of 5,000 cavalry and 7,000 infantries commanded by the Nawab's faithful general Mir Madan Khan and Diwan Mohanlal.
-The rest of the army numbering 45,000 formed an arc from the small hill to a position 800 yards east of the southern angle of the grove, threatening to surround Clive's relatively smaller army.
+Behind them was a body of 5,000 cavalry and 7,000 infantry commanded by the Nawab's faithful general Mir Madan Khan and Diwan Mohanlal.
+The rest of the army, numbering 45,000, formed an arc from the small hill to a position 800 yards east of the southern angle of the grove, threatening to surround Clive's relatively smaller army.
 The right arm of their army was commanded by Rai Durlabh, the centre by Yar Lutuf Khan and the left arm closest to the British by Mir Jafar.

 Clive watched the situation unfolding from the roof of the hunting lodge, anticipating news from Mir Jafar.
 He ordered his troops to advance from the grove and line up facing the larger tank.
 His army consisted of 750 European infantry with 100 Topasses, 2100 sepoys (dusadhs) and 100 artillerymen assisted by 50 sailors.
 The artillery consisted of eight 6-pounders and two howitzers.
 The Europeans and Topasses were placed in the centre of the line in four divisions, flanked on both sides by three 6-pounders.
 The sepoys were placed on the right and left in equal divisions.
-Clive posted two 6-pounders and two howitzers behind some brick-kilns 200 yd north of the left division of his army to oppose the French fire.
+Clive posted two 6-pounders and two howitzers behind some brick kilns 200 yd north of the left division of his army to oppose the French fire.